ryedin/site/_management/environment.md

 ## Scope

-Environment variables are considered app-level configuration.
+Environment variables set via `convox env` are considered app-level configuration.

 There isn't currently a way to set an environment variable for a whole cluster rather than just a single app.

+You can set environment variables at the [service](https://convox.com/docs/definitions/#service) level in `docker-compose.yml`.

 ## Sensitive Information